 Jakarta Stock Exchange Tower Evacuated After Floor Collapses

-In the Indonesian capital, Jakarta, a mezzanine floor inside the tower of the stock exchanged collapsed during lunch hour Monday.
+In the Indonesian capital, Jakarta, a mezzanine floor inside the tower of the stock exchange collapsed during lunch hour Monday.

 People were evacuated from the building, and nearly 80 people were injured.